Update…today is the last day of our Whole30 and we’re feeling fantastic!

 Photography: Stephanie Drenka

 *Special thanks: Royal Blue Grocery.
-If you’re in Dallas, be sure to visit them to stock up on Whole30 essentials!
+If you’re in Dallas or Austin, be sure to visit them to stock up on Whole30 essentials!